What are Dentures?

 Brush your gums, tongue and palate every morning with a soft-bristled brush before you insert your teeth.
 This stimulates circulation in your tissues and helps remove plaque.

-- See your dentist if your removable teeth break, chip, crack or become loose.
+- Contact Moore Family Dental – if your removable teeth break, chip, crack or become loose.
 Don’t be tempted to adjust them yourself this can damage them beyond repair.